hashkat/hashkat/docs/visualization.md

     <img src='../img/visualization/gephi_welcome.png'>
     </center>

-	Under 'New Project' click 'Open Graph File...' to access the appropriate output file created from your network simulation to be used on 'Gephi'.
+	Under 'New Project' click 'Open Graph File...' to access the appropriate output file created from your network simulation to be used in Gephi.

-2. The file used to visualize your network and its most popular tweet are the *network.gexf* file and *retweet_viz.gexf* file respectively.
+1. The file used to visualize your network and its most popular tweet are the *network.gexf* file and *retweet_viz.gexf* file respectively.
 These can be found in the **output** directory after running a simulation.
 Click on whichever *.gexf* file you prefer and press 'Open'.

     <center>
     <img src='../img/visualization/gephi_network_file.png'>
     </center>

-3. After opening the graph file you will be visualizing, the following prompt will appear:
+1. After opening the graph file you will be visualizing, the following prompt will appear:

     <center>
     <img src='../img/visualization/gephi_import_report.png'>